 Home Forward sets aside up to 50 vouchers for families that include a veteran experiencing homelessness, who are ineligible for VASH vouchers.
 These families are referred by and received services from Transition Projects, Inc.

 HUD regulations for tenant-based vouchers require a PHA to select all participants from a waiting list.
 This activity allows Home Forward to accept referrals from the specified partners and award those households the dedicated vouchers.
 Written documentation of the referral is maintained in the tenant file by Home Forward, but Home Forward does not add these households to the waiting list to be immediately selected.
 This flexibility increases efficiency and may reduce the number of days a family has to wait between referral and issuance of the voucher.
+Home Forward may use this activity with our authorized Family Unification Program, Foster Youth to Independence, and Mainstream vouchers.
+Applicants selected for FUP, FYI, and Mainstream assistance under this activity will continue to meet all applicable eligibility requirements and will be administered in accordance with the HUD requirements for each SPV type.

 For each limited preference program, Home Forward executes a Memorandum of Understanding (MOU) with the partner specifying: